· 6 min read

 3. Does it integrate with Google Search Console?

 Without GSC integration you have no idea which articles are ranking, which are decaying, and which never indexed.
-Most AI writers stop at “here's a draft.”
+Most AI writers stop at "here's a draft."
 A tool that ties every article to GSC data is doing twice the job.
+We covered the manual workflow this saves you from in our content ROI guide.

 4. Does it detect content decay?